Wall Street Pummels McEwen Mining Inc. (MUX) After Recent Earnings Report

 ROTH Capital gave a rating of “Buy” to MUX, setting the target price at $3.25 in the report published on December 11th of the previous year.

-Volatility was left at 4.65%, however, over the last 30 days, the volatility rate increased by 6.14%, as shares sank -1.89% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.16% upper at present.
+Volatility was left at 4.59%, however, over the last 30 days, the volatility rate increased by 4.74%, as shares surge +1.58% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.48% lower at present.

 Insider Trading